 Course designed to enhance student employment skills and technology skills.
 It will familiarize them with basic skills for word processing and spreadsheets and the vocabulary and reading that are used in college level computing and business courses.
-S/P/U grading.
 Required preparation: CASAS placement test.
 (N)

-ABE 076 INTRODUCTION TO HEALTH CAREERS II - ABE STUDENTS (1-4)
+ABE 076 INTRODUCTION TO HEALTH CAREERS II -ABE STUDENTS (1-4)

-This course will develop literacy skills and enhance

-employment skills in the Health field through study of the various aspects of health careers.
-S/P/U grading.
+This course will develop literacy skills and enhance employment skills in the Health field through study of the various aspects of health careers.
 Required Preparation: CASAS test and current enrollment in the ABE Program.
 (N)